jvlad/UsabilityArticles.md/drafts/2-dimension-interaction elements on mobile web-page/Out/2-dimension-interaction elements on mobile web-page.md

 Looking at few promo pictures of that web-site I noticed there is an quite interesting custom-looking widget for choosing credit program that fits best for your personal needs.
 Here is the picture I am talking about:

 ![Loan_Options_Picker.
 Custom widget for web-application](./res/Loan_Options_Picker.jpg "Loan_Options_Picker.
 Custom widget for web-application")
-_Copyright belongs to Art.
-Lebedev Studio, original link: http://img.artlebedev.ru/bspb/mobile/bspb-mobile-phone-credits.jpg_
+<p style="font-size: 8pt">Copyright belongs to Art.
+Lebedev Studio, original link: http://img.artlebedev.ru/bspb/mobile/bspb-mobile-phone-credits.jpg</p>

 It looks very nice, doesn't it?
 Beautiful, bright, appealing.
 Do you want to have the one like that for your own mobile-banking experience.
 Well, probably, not.
 Why?